City-Bureau/city-scrapers/docs/_docs/01-intro.md

 In building an aggregator for public meetings, we had two key goals: identifying assignments for our Documenters, as well as making all local public meeting information truly accessible for everybody.
 After City Scrapers was finished, we launched Documenters.org, a web application that manages assignments and allows anyone to see and search for public meetings according to location, topic, date, etc.

+To review the differences between the City Scrapers code and the Documenters program, see our [Next Steps](/docs/next-steps/) section in this toolkit.

 ## Define your goals

 The reasons you've ended up here may more or less resemble our own.
 Either way, before you get too in the weeds, it's a good idea to consider the following big-picture questions: